08 Prove Assignment: Dictionaries

 Problem Statement

-In chemistry, a mole is a very large, fixed quantity, specifically 602,214,076,000,000,000,000,000 (usually written as 6.02214076 × 1023).
+In chemistry, a mole is a huge quantity, specifically 602,214,076,000,000,000,000,000 (usually written as 6.02214076 × 1023).
 The molar mass of a substance is the mass in grams of one mole of the substance (grams / mole).
 A molar mass calculator is a program that computes the molar mass of a substance and the number of moles of a sample of that substance.
 To use a molar mass calculator, a chemist enters two inputs:

 - The formula for a molecule, such as H2O (water) or C6H12O6 (glucose)